-New Zealand is noted for its charming and rich history, which reflects its perfect blend of European and Maori culture.
-The primary inhabitants of New Zealand were the Maori, who came far-off from Hawaiki, approximately 1,000 years before.
+New Zealand is noted for its charming and rich history, which reflects its blend of European and Maori culture.
+The primary inhabitants of New Zealand were the Maori, who came from far-off from Hawaiki, approximately 1,000 years ago.
+The Maori and the British Crown signed an agreement, known as the Treaty of Waitangi in 1840, and with this treaty, British Law was established in the country.
+It was in 1642, when Abel Tasman founded the country of New Zealand.
+The Tasman Sea got its name in this Dutchman’s honor.

-Therefore, in 1642, Tasman named New Zealand as Staten Landt believing that it might be connected to Staten Landt, near Cape Horn, at South America's southern tip.
+In 1642, Tasman named New Zealand as Staten Landt, believing that it might be connected to Staten Landt, near Cape Horn, at South America's southern tip.
 Then, Dutch cartographers, in 1645, bestowed the name Nova Zeelandia, after the Dutch territory of Zeeland.
-However, subsequently James Cook, the British explorer anglicized the name to New Zealand.
+However, subsequently, Captain James Cook, the British explorer anglicized the name to New Zealand.

 Neighboring Countries and Major cities